x86-64 & ARM64 Calling Conventions Demystified

 What’s Next?

-Now you understand how calling conventions define function communication across the call boundary.
-In Part 3, we’ll explore program startup: what happens before main() runs, how command-line arguments are passed, and the role of the C runtime.
+Now you understand the contracts governing function communication.
+In Part 3, we’ll explore program startup: what happens before main() runs and how command-line arguments are passed.